It’s is true that the learning universe comes with a bunch of terms. The ADDIE training model, however, is one of the essentials.

 2. D is for Design

 You know what the first step in the ADDIE training process is.
 Now it’s time to turn theory (Analysis) into action (Design).

-Second, the methodology and the strategy of your training delivery.
+Second, figure out the methodology and the strategy of your training delivery.
 In what order are you going to feature each section of your training?
 Are you going to brief your trainees first (preliminary training) to motivate them?
 How much time are they going to need to complete your course?
-These may sound like simple questions, but they need answers before you can start creating your prototype.
+These may sound like simple questions, but they need answers before you start creating your prototype.

 3. Another D for Development

 Develop to engage: this should be your third-step mantra.

 The step of Development in the ADDIE training model is nothing more than putting all the ideas and the core creative designs you’ve thoughtfully planned into action.
 All the decisions you’ve taken during the Design stage are now going to work as guides for the Development phase.

 Polish the details by adding graphs, colors, graphics, multimedia, etc. Some people might feel like they’re shifting the deckchairs on the Titanic (I see you, you technical junkies!) but the level of learner engagement will increase.
 Dramatically.